-Architecting a betting application presents many of the same requirements that are present with any sort of transactional application.
+Architecting a sports betting application comes with many of the same requirements that are present with any sort of transactional application.
 Among them:

-Betting applications have to be capable of scaling up to handle huge bursts during major sporting events, and then scale back down during the lulls for maximum efficiency.
+Betting applications have to be capable of scaling up to handle huge bursts during major sporting events like the Big Game, and then scale back down during the lulls for maximum efficiency.
 Scale up too slowly and the user experience will be impacted.
 Scale down too slowly and you’ll likely be paying for more resources than you actually need.

-Generally, this means embracing a distributed, event-driven approach, often based in Kubernetes.
+Generally, this means embracing a distributed, event-driven approach.
 This will allow for fast, smooth horizontal scaling up and down, although fine tuning that scaling to maximize for both user experience and resource efficiency is likely to take some work.

-In any transactional application involving money or where timing matters, consistency is a table-stakes requirement.
+In any transactional application involving money and/or where timing matters, consistency is a table-stakes requirement.
 And for fast-paced use cases such as sports betting, eventual consistency generally isn’t going to cut it.
-Every element of your system has to be certain of exactly what bets were placed and exactly when they were placed; there can be no disagreement.
+Every element of your system has to be certain of exactly what bets were placed and exactly when they were placed.
+There can be no disagreement.

 This requirement, too, suggests the need for distributed application architecture so that there is no single fail point, and one node going down cannot take the application offline.
 At sufficient scale, it may even make sense to architect the application to survive AZ or even zone failures.